What are Unified Communications? A guide for SMBs

 When customers want to reach someone directly at any time, even if you’re away from your desk, office numbers can be redirected, or ring groups can be set up to send the call to the next most suitable person.

-Giving your workforce a single, unified interface makes accessing the tools they use to work effortless.
+Giving your workforce a single, unified interface makes accessing the tools they use to work effortlessly.
 Employees will be able to obtain the information they need to solve customer problems faster, helping them to deliver excellent customer service.

 It also gives your customer service or contact centre agents the resiliency and scalability to keep up with demand.
-Your customers will need an immediate response on a variety of issues and with a unified communications system in the cloud, it can ensure high levels of service are maintained.
+Your customers will need an immediate response on a variety of issues and a unified communications system in the cloud, it can ensure high levels of service are maintained.

 Would your business suffer if all your applications and data became unavailable?
-If there are any unforeseen circumstances, you can reduce disruption of business operations with unified communications.
+If there are any unforeseen circumstances, you can reduce the disruption of business operations with unified communications.